vub-hpc/cesm-config/README.md

 ```

 All three machine files (*machines*, *compilers* and *batch*) have to be
-updated to get a working installation of CESM/CIME in Hydra or Breniac.
+updated to get a working installation of CESM/CIME in the VSC clusters.

 ### Hydra

+* The only module needed is `CESM-deps`.
+It has to be loaded at all times, from
+  cloning of the sources to case submission.

 * Using `--machine hydra` is optional as long the user is in a compute node or
   a login node in Hydra.
 CESM uses `NODENAME_REGEX` in `config_machines.xml` to
   identify the host machine.

-* The only module needed is `CESM-deps`.
-It has to be loaded at all times, from
-  cloning of the sources to case submission.
+* Users have two options on creation of new cases for `--compiler`.
+One is
+  `gnu`, based on the GNU Compiler Collection.
+The other is `intel`, based on
+  Intel compilers.
+The versions of each compiler are described in the
+  [easyconfigs](#easyconfigs) of each CESM-deps module.

-* There is a single configuration for the compiler that is tailored to nodes
+* There is a single configuration for both compilers that is tailored to nodes
   with Skylake CPUs, including the login nodes.

 * CESM is not capable of detecting and automatically adding the required
   libraries to its build process.
 The current specification of `SLIBS` contains
-  just what we found so far to be required.
+  just what we found to be required (so far).

 * By design, CESM sets a specific queue with `-q queue_name`, otherwise it
   fails to even create the case.
 In Hydra we use the partition `skylake_mpi` as